wso2/docs-is/en/docs/concepts/compliance/gdpr.md

 ## What is GDPR and who is affected?

 The General Data Protection Regulation (GDPR) is a legal framework formalized by the European Union (EU) in 2016.
 This regulation came into effect from 25, May 2018, and affects any organization that processes Personally Identifiable Information (PII) of individuals who live in Europe.
+PII can be any information that can uniquely identify an individual, such as the social security number, phone number, or email address.
 Organizations that fail to demonstrate GDPR compliance are subjected to financial penalties.
 This regulation is critical to comply with due to both the heavy penalties and the fact that non-compliance puts the organization's reputation and integrity at stake.

 GDPR affects organizations that are located in places within the EU, organizations that are located in places where the EU laws are followed, or when the clients of these organizations are EU citizens.
 Apart from these, there are special cases that do not fall under any of the previous scenarios but need to comply with the regulation nevertheless.
 For more information on the fundamentals of this regulation, see [Defining a Winning GDPR Strategy Part 1 - Introduction to GDPR](https://wso2.com/library/article/2017/12/introduction-to-gdpr/).